 Who is eligible

-18 years older or older (17 w/high school diploma or GED); US Citizen, Permanent Resident or Refugee; Resident of New York State 1 year prior to enrolling; High School Diploma or GED.
+18 years old or older (17 with High School Diploma or GED); US Citizen, Permanent Resident or Refugee; Resident of New York State 1 year prior to enrolling; with High School Diploma or GED.

 How to apply